kirkofypsi/7DWorkProblemModel/README.md

 engagement has not significantly improved over the last decade.
 As job satisfaction strongly correlates with mental health, dissatisfaction with work may partially explain the recent rise of psychological issues among working adults [[2]](https://github.com/kirkofypsi/7DWorkProblemModel/blob/main/README.md#references).
-__The Institute for a Better Workplace__ believes the engagement issue must be addressed as it has severe economical and societal implications [[3]](https://github.com/kirkofypsi/7DWorkProblemModel/blob/main/README.md#references) and such a dysfunctional work system cannot be maintained in a long term.
+__Culturama__ believes the engagement issue must be addressed as it has severe economical and societal implications [[3]](https://github.com/kirkofypsi/7DWorkProblemModel/blob/main/README.md#references) and such a dysfunctional work system cannot be maintained in a long term.